 Created in 2011 to honor John H. Barnhill, the founding executive director of NC Campus Compact, the Civic Trailblazer Award is given to ONE student from the statewide network.
 Nominees — one per campus — must be undergraduate students in their final (senior) year.
 The Civic Trailblazer should demonstrate innovation in civic engagement, work to integrate their service into campus structures, inspire others to serve, and make a meaningful impact on campus or community.

 Marshall Alternative Break Scholarship

 The Marshall Alternative Break Scholarship provides up to $250 to support a student’s participation in an alternative break program organized by a member campus.
 The scholarship was created in 2015 by Aaron Marshall, a former student award winner and alum of Western Carolina University.
-Any student attending the CSNAP Student Conference may apply.
-Preference is given to who are Community Impact Award winners, who currently receive financial aid, and/or who are Active Duty, Reservist, National Guard, or a Veteran or their dependent.
+Any student from a member campus may apply.
+Preference is given to students who currently receive financial aid, and/or who are Active Duty, Reservist, National Guard, or a Veteran or their dependent.

 For Faculty and Staff

 The Engaged Faculty Award recognizes one faculty member in the state for exemplary engaged teaching and scholarship, including leadership that advances students’ community and civic learning, conducting community-based research, fostering reciprocal community partnerships, and building institutional commitments to service-learning and community engagement.

 Launched in 2020, this prize was developed by NC Campus Compact in partnership with Dr. Frank Gilliam, Jr., Chancellor of the University of North Carolina at Greensboro, to grow and promote the scholarship of engagement in North Carolina.